slobby/rest-service/README.md

 2. run in cmd command

 ```
-docker compose -p task6 up
+docker compose -p task7 up
 ```

-3. Make some changes in code file, save and app will reload (look in console)
-4. In app.ts comment 23 line (process.on('uncaughtException', uncaughtExceptionHandler)) \
-   and uncomment 57 line (throw Error('Oops! uncaughtException')).
-Save and container app-node\
-   will start restarting.
+3. Run in other console all tests.
+4. Run in other console lint check.

 ### Debugging in VSCode